 One of the things we do is create 3D tours of our listings so buyers can walk through a home virtually.
 We also use professional photos to make the home look as real as possible to a potential buyer online.

-The second thing we’re doing is creating virtual showings.
+The second thing we’re doing is creating virtual staging.
 Let’s say we have a buyer out of town, or local but trying to eliminate the number of homes they enter.
 Our agents can setup a virtual showing whereby we show the home on video and walk-thru.
 Buyers can ask questions and have us go back and show them certain things on video in real-time.
 We’ve had several buyers purchase homes using this technique without ever having to visit the home in person.
 We can video the back yard, neighborhood, amenities, etc. Anything the buyer wants to see in person we can do online.
 We also have some video walk-throughs like this one at 19694 Villa Rosa Loop in Estero.

 We offer online mortgages too with zero-lender fees.
 This speeds up the lending process and requires no human interaction in person.
 Our team uses electronic documents as well, so customers can sign purchase or listing agreements, required disclosures, and all necessary paperwork electronically.